Congress deposits – Full registrations – A la carte events – Optional tours during the Congress – Links to pre/post tours

-- Full Congress (includes all taxes & gratuities for all Congress events)
+Full Congress includes all A la carte events, taxes & gratuities for all Congress activities – $890 per person

-All balances (less any deposits) and new registrations payable in full by February 28th, 2019.
+FULL PAYMENT DEADLINE All balances (Less any deposits) and new registrations payable in full by February 28th, 2019.

 *After this date, late payment of the balance due will be calculated based on the maximum Registration price.